 ENEMY OF THE PEOPLE IS AVAILABLE FOR PRE-ORDER NOW.
-THIS TITLE WILL SHIP BY DECEMBER 11TH
+THIS TITLE WILL SHIP IN LATE DECEMBER

 After 25 years as the political cartoonist for the Pittsburgh Post-Gazette, Rob Rogers was fired for drawing cartoons critical of President Trump.
 In Enemy of the People Rogers writes, “Trump’s open embrace of the darkest, ugliest corners of human nature has emboldened racists, neo-Nazis, criminals, thugs, despots, misogynists and liars to come out from under their rocks and display their shameful behavior publicly.
 That includes publishers and editors who years ago may have been too ashamed to express their hateful views on the editorial page.”
 From a cartoon-killing spree to a social media buzz, from an appearance on CNN to his final days at the paper, Rogers chronicles his unenviable journey with honesty, wit and humor.

 “They got another one of us.
 A cartoonist.
 Rob Rogers.
 In Paris they used bullets.
 In Pittsburgh they used bureaucrats.
 In Paris they did it for the prophet.
 In Pittsburgh they did it for the president.”